Local veteran cherishes Triad Honor Flight journey

-For several weeks, Dallas Barber was not certain he would be on the Triad Honor Flight to see memorials that pay tribute to the fallen, but when the plane touched off on Veterans Day, he was one of five World War II veterans on board.
+REIDSVILLE — For several weeks, Dallas Barber was not certain he would be on the Nov.
+11 Triad Honor Flight to see memorials that pay tribute to the fallen, but when the plane touched off on Veterans Day, he was one of five World War II vets on board.

-In all 95 veterans who served in World War II, Korean War, Vietnam War, and the Cold War era along with chaperones, medical personnel and other volunteers made up the total of about 200 on the excursion.
+In all, 95 veterans who served in World War II, Korean War, Vietnam War, and during the Cold War era, along with chaperones, medical personnel and other volunteers, made up the nearly 200 on the excursion to Washington, D.C.

-A month earlier, Barber, who served in the Army Air Force from 1943-46, had been admitted to Annie Penn Hospital after a fall at his Monroeton-area home.
-That morning, Barber told his wife, Mary Jean, to cancel the D.C. trip, but she held off doing it.
+A month earlier, Barber, who served in the Army Air Force from 1943-46, was admitted to Annie Penn Hospital after a fall at his Monroeton-area home.
+That morning, Barber told his wife, Mary Jean, to cancel the trip, but she held off doing it.

 After spending three days in the hospital, Barber was sent home but still was concerned he couldn’t make the trip since he could not walk.
-But, thanks to three occupational therapists who worked with him at home three times a week, he was waiting at the door when his guardian Terry Davis arrived to take him to the airport.
+But, thanks to three occupational therapists who worked with him three times a day at home, he was waiting at the door when his guardian Terry Davis arrived to take him to the airport.

-“He had called me and told me he would be ready at 5,” but Davis told him he would be there at 6.

 “When I pulled into his yard, he was coming out the door,” said Davis, a retired Army staff sergeant with 20 years of service.
 “He was rippin’ and roarin’ and excited to go.”

-Note: Editor’s Note: Dallas Barber, a World War II veteran, died on Sunday, just 10 days after he made his treasured flight to the nation’s capital to see the national monument that pays tribute to his fallen comrades.